-FOUNDED IN 2009, Urbano is a NON-PROFIT COMMUNITY ART project THAT FOSTERS PARTICIPATORY ART AS A VEHICLE FOR PERSONAL TRANSFORMATION, COMMUNITY COHESION, AND SOCIAL CHANGE.
+FOUNDED IN 2009, Urbano is a NON-PROFIT COMMUNITY ARTs studio THAT FOSTERS PARTICIPATORY ART AS A VEHICLE FOR PERSONAL TRANSFORMATION, COMMUNITY COHESION, AND SOCIAL CHANGE.

-We bring together artist-mentors, local youth, and community members to learn and experiment through place-based projects.
+Urbano brings together professional artists, local youth, and community members to learn and experiment through place-based projects.
 We promote the model of the artist as citizen, actively engaged in conversations with our surrounding community through the lens of contemporary art.
 We support youth to become civically engaged artists as they are challenged to tackle current social issues in their community that directly affect their lives.

 Urbano is a recognized leader in the fields of arts education and youth development.
 Urbano was honored by the President’s Committee on the Arts and Humanities as a Youth Program Award finalist in 2011 and 2012, received the Massachusetts College of Art and Design Excellence in Art Education Award in 2012, and has been featured in the Harvard Educational Review, one of the world’s most prominent education journals.